ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A77_2356587``: This applies errata 2356587 workaround to Cortex-A77
    CPU.
 This needs to be enabled for r0p0, r1p0, and r1p1, it is still open.

+ -  ``ERRATA_A77_1800714``: This applies errata 1800714 workaround to Cortex-A77
+    CPU.
+This needs to be enabled for revisions <= r1p1 of the CPU.

 For Cortex-A78, the following errata build flags are defined :

 -  ``ERRATA_A78_1688305``: This applies errata 1688305 workaround to Cortex-A78